alexforster/AmiClient/README.md

 {
    internal static class Program
    {
      public static async Task Main(String[] args)
      {
        // To make testing possible, an AmiClient accepts any Stream object
        // that is readable and writable.
 This means that the user is
        // responsible for maintaining a TCP connection to the AMI server.

        // It's actually pretty easy...

        using(var socket = new TcpClient(hostname: "127.0.0.1", port: 5038))
        using(var client = new AmiClient(socket.GetStream()))
        {
-            // At this point we're connected and we've completed the AMI
+         // At this point, we've completed the AMI protocol handshake and
-            // protocol handshake.
+         // a background I/O Task is consuming data from the socket.

          // Activity on the wire can be observed and logged using the
          // DataSent and DataReceived events...

          client.DataSent += (s, e) => Console.Error.Write(e.Data);
          client.DataReceived += (s, e) => Console.Error.Write(e.Data);

          // First, let's authenticate using the Login() helper function...

          if(!await client.Login(username: "admin", secret: "amp111", md5: true))
          {
             Console.WriteLine("Login failed");
             return;
          }

+         // In case the Asterisk server hasn't finished booting, let's wait
+         // until it's ready...

+         await client.Where(message => message["Event"] == "FullyBooted").FirstAsync();

          // Now let's issue a PJSIPShowEndpoints command...

          var response = await client.Publish(new AmiMessage
          {
             { "Action", "PJSIPShowEndpoints" },
          });

          // Because we didn't specify an ActionID, one was implicitly
-            // created for us by the Publish() method.
+         // created for us by the AmiMessage object.
 That's how we track
          // requests and responses, allowing this client to be used
          // by multiple threads or tasks.

          if(response["Response"] == "Success")
          {
             // After the PJSIPShowEndpoints command successfully executes,
             // Asterisk will begin emitting EndpointList events.

             // Each EndpointList event represents a single PJSIP endpoint,
             // and has the same ActionID as the PJSIPShowEndpoints command
             // that caused it.

             // Once events have been emitted for all PJSIP endpoints,
             // an EndpointListComplete event will be emitted, again with
             // the same ActionID as the PJSIPShowEndpoints command
             // that caused it.

             // Using System.Reactive.Linq, all of that can be modeled with
             // a simple Rx IObservable consumer...

             await client
                .Where(message => message["ActionID"] == response["ActionID"])
                .TakeWhile(message => message["Event"] != "EndpointListComplete")
                .Do(message => Console.Out.WriteLine($"~~~ \"{message["ObjectName"]}\" ({message["DeviceState"]}) ~~~"));
          }

          // We're done, so let's be a good client and use the Logoff()
          // helper function...

          if(!await client.Logoff())
          {
             Console.WriteLine("Logoff failed");
             return;
          }
        }
      }
    }
 }
 ```